Parasympathetic nervous system: Sexual activity

 Another role that the parasympathetic nervous system plays is in sexual activity.
 In males, the cavernous nerves from the prostatic plexus stimulate smooth muscles in the fibrous trabeculae of the coiled helicine arteries of penis to relax and allow blood to fill the two corpora cavernosa and the corpus spongiosum of the penis, making it rigid to prepare for sexual activity.
 Upon emission of ejaculate, the sympathetics participate and cause peristalsis of the ductus deferens and closure of the internal urethral sphincter to prevent semen from entering the bladder.
 At the same time, parasympathetics cause peristalsis of the urethral muscle, and the pudendal nerve causes contraction of the bulbospongiosus (skeletal muscle is not via PN), to forcibly emit the semen.
 During remission the penis becomes flaccid again.
 In the female, there is erectile tissue analogous to the male yet less substantial that plays a large role in sexual stimulation.
 The PN cause release of secretions in the female that decrease friction.
 Also in the female, the parasympathetics innervate the fallopian tubes, which helps peristaltic contractions and movement of the oocyte to the uterus for implantation.
 The secretions from the female genital tract aid in sperm migration.
 The PN (and SN to a lesser extent) play a significant role in reproduction.

 Receptors

 The parasympathetic nervous system uses chiefly acetylcholine (ACh) as its neurotransmitter, although peptides (such as cholecystokinin) can be used.
 The ACh acts on two types of receptors, the muscarinic and nicotinic cholinergic receptors.
 Most transmissions occur in two stages: When stimulated, the preganglionic neuron releases ACh at the ganglion, which acts on nicotinic receptors of postganglionic neurons.
 The postganglionic neuron then releases ACh to stimulate the muscarinic receptors of the target organ.
+Niconitic receptors transmit outgoing signals from the presynaptic to the postsynaptic cells within the sympathetic and parasympathetic nervous system, and are the receptors used in the somatic nervous system for signalling muscular contraction in the neuromuscular junction.
+The muscarinic receptors are mainly present in the parasympathetic nervous system but also appear in the sweat glands of the sympathetic nervous system.